Sky Capsule Busan: What to Expect & Must-Know Tips (2025)

 You’ve got four options for getting Sky Capsule tickets at Haeundae Blueline Park:

-Option 1: Book online via Klook (often cheaper!) – Recommended
+Option 1: Book online via Klook – Recommended

-Klook is a great option for booking Sky Capsule tickets in advance.
-We’ve found that prices for Sky Capsule tickets on Klook are often lower than on the official website.
-You get the same benefits: set time slots, easy online booking, and international payment options.
+Klook is our recommended option for buying Sky Capsule tickets in advance.
+We’ve found that prices on Klook are often lower than on the official website.
+The platform is intuitive to use and works well with international cards.

-Plus, Klook is the best platform for booking attractions across South Korea (and the rest of Asia), making it super convenient if you’re planning a trip to Busan.
+It’s also one of the most popular platforms for booking attractions across South Korea (and the rest of Asia), so it’s super convenient if you’re also booking other tickets for your South Korea trip.

 If you’re hoping to grab a ticket on the day, you can try the on-site ticket office.
 But keep in mind that only a small number of tickets are available, and they often sell out in the morning (before noon).